 California, like many states, requires its residential property sellers to disclose, in writing, details about the property they have on the market.
-These disclosure obligations apply to nearly all California home sellers – whether selling a standalone home or a high-rise condo unit – and also apply to mobile homes.
-(See, California Civil Code Section 1102.)
+These disclosure obligations apply to nearly all California home owners selling their property, whether it's a standalone home, a high-rise condo unit, or a manufactured or mobile home.
+(See, California Civil Code § 1102.)

-The reason these disclosures are so important is that potential home buyers need to know as much as possible about a property in order to evaluate whether they really want to buy it and the resources they need in order to make the purchase.
+The reason these disclosures are so important is that potential home buyers need to know as much as possible about a property in order to evaluate whether they want to buy it and if so, how to craft their purchase offer.
 This includes offering an appropriate purchase price and knowing about any potential repairs or upgrades needed to areas of the home.

-California's seller disclosure requirements are very strict and thorough.
-California law provides a standard format, identified in Civil Code Section 1102, which must be used by sellers in making these disclosures.
-The resulting form, called the "Transfer Disclosure Statement" (TDS), can be obtained from your California real estate agent (there's also a sample within the California Department of Real Estate's pamphlet for consumers about Disclosures in Real Property Transactions.
+California's seller disclosure requirements are strict and thorough.
+California law provides a standard format, as referred to in Civil Code § 1102, which must be used by sellers in making these disclosures.
+The resulting form, called the "Transfer Disclosure Statement" (TDS), can be obtained from your California real estate agent.
+There's also a sample within the California Department of Real Estate's pamphlet for consumers about Disclosures in Real Property Transactions.

 As a seller in California, you must also complete an additional disclosure form, the Natural Hazard Disclosure Report/Statement, prior to any home sale.
-This can be obtained either from your real estate agent, and the language can be viewed within the statute.
+This can be obtained from your real estate agent, and the language can be viewed within the statute.

 The TDS form covers a broad range of topics, from structural information about your home such as a leaky roof to whether any deaths occurred on the property in the last three years.
 You will need to include information about all appliances in the home, including which are included in the sale as well as whether they are operational.
 You will also need to disclose any room additions, damage, or neighborhood noise problems.